KarlFarrugiaIcon/OreillyKatas2023/README.md

 ![Alt text](./Images/DomainBoundaries/SocailMediaSharingService.png)

 ##### Travel Integration Service
+The component diagram shows the Travel Integration Service, responsible for processing data from Travel Agencies.
+It subscribes via AMQP (Advanced Message Queuing Protocol) to configured external travel agencies, processes the data, and publishes messages to a queue infrastructure.
+These messages are subsequently picked up by the Trip Management Service for further processing.

 ![Alt text](./Images/DomainBoundaries/TravelIntegrationService.png)

 ##### Notifications Service
+The component diagram illustrates the Notifications Service, responsible for delivering notifications to PWA (Web/Mobile) Applications.
+It handles multiple types of notifications published to an Event Streaming system, ensuring their proper delivery to the applications.

 ![Alt text](./Images/DomainBoundaries/NotificationsService.png)

 ##### Reporting & Analytics Service
+The Reporting & Analytics Service uses an external service to generate reports, processes them internally, stores data in a data center, publishes messages to notify other microservices, and allows users to view insights through an external tool.

 ![Alt text](./Images/DomainBoundaries/ReportingAnalyticsService.png)